meowgix/meowgix/README.md

 I'm a graduate student interested in statistics and programming.

-#### ABOUT ME
+#### About Me
 - 📚 In Progress: Master's of Science in Data Analytics (25%)
+- 😸 Pronouns: She/Her
 - 💻 Learning: Python, R, LaTeX, zshell
 - 📈 Practicing: Analytics Fundamentals
+- 🙋‍♀️Ask About: Study Tips, Productivity, Neurodiversity, Feminism

+#### Objectives
-- 🤝 Looking For: Collaborate on beginner friendly Open Source projects
+- 🤝 Looking For: Mentorship from Women in Tech
 - 👀 Need Help With: SQL, Web Development
-- 🙋‍♀️Ask About: Study Tips, Productivity, Neurodiversity, Feminism
-- 😸 Pronouns: She/Her

 <!--
 **meowgix/meowgix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.